SHRMu/ContextBasedSearchApplication/README.md

-## Entity-Context-Based Search Suggestion Application
+## Entity-Context-Based Search Suggestion

-#### TU Darmstadt, Summer Term 2019, Data Management Project
+#### TU Darmstadt Summer Term 2019 Data Management Project

 ### Introdcution
 Elasticsearch is now a very popular search engine based on Lucene.
-But we think, in future the simple keywords search is not enougy.
+But we think, in future the simple keywords search is not enough.
-Therefore we consider to merge the machine learning technology, especially embeddings into traditional search engine.
+Therefore we consider to merge the machine learning technology, especially word embeddings into traditional search engine.

 ### Implementation

 1. Elasticsearch development framework was forked from https://github.com/panholly/esfilesearch.

-2. Tensorflow model was trained and saved in Colaboratory, and then loaded by java code locally.
+2. Tensorflow model was trained and saved in Google Colaboratory, and then loaded by java code locally.

-3. Loading model from java code, the entity autocompletion is implemented based on trieTree structure
+3. Loaded training model used for entity suggestion, the entity autocompletion function is implemented based on trieTree structure

 ### Environment

 Elasticsearch 7.2.0

+Mysql 8.0.13

 ### Entity Embedding

-rather then using the word embedding in traiditional NLP task, in this assignment we use the whole entity for model training and predicting.
+rather than using single word embedding in traiditional NLP task, in this assignment we use the specific entity embedding for model training and predicting.

 ### Result